 The lake, which looks more like a river or canal at all but its widest points, stretches southward to Metro Stalingrad and Jaures.
 Here, two cinemas, the MK2 Quai de Seine and MK2 Quai de Loire, offer plenty to do on an afternoon or evening in the area.

 In short, the park is a gateway to an area of Paris that’s both incredibly vibrant and largely unknown to tourists.
-Don’t look for Parisians flocking to the banks of the Seine these days: most of them are up at La Villette.
+Don’t look for Parisians flocking to the banks of the Seine these days: most of them are up at the Canal de L’Ourq and La Villette.

 Practical Information and Getting There

 To visit the park, the easiest way from the city center is to take Metro Line 7 from the Chatelet station to Porte de la Villette stop, then follow directions to the park entrance.
 There’s another entrance not far from the Porte de Pantin metro stop (line 5), which may be a better bet if you’re headed straight for the Paris Philharmonic or the Cité de Musique.